sophshep/manager-resources/README.md

 **Be helpful.**

 Look for ways to make things better for those around you.
 Support and encourage your coworkers.
+Use your experiences and priviledges to lift others up.

 **Be dependable.**

 Do what you say you will do.
-Be on time for meetings and deadlines.
+Be on time for meetings.
+Don't miss deadlines.
 Speak up as soon as you think you might not be able to.

 ## What they can expect from me